 When Home Equity Loans Make Sense

-Personal loans may not be right for every borrower looking for a home improvement loan.
+Personal loans may not be right for every borrower looking for a home improvement or construction loan.
 For example, if you have significant equity in your home and are looking to borrow a large amount, you might be able to save money with lower interest rates on a home equity loan or HELOC.